whoschek/bzfs/README.md

 **--delete-empty-dst-datasets** *[{snapshots,snapshots+bookmarks}]*

-*  Do nothing if the --delete-empty-dst-datasets option is missing.
-    Otherwise, after successful replication step and successful --delete-dst-datasets and successful --delete-dst-snapshots steps,
-    if any, delete any selected destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is selected via --{include|exclude}-dataset*
+*  Do nothing if the --delete-empty-dst-datasets option is missing or --recursive is missing.
+Otherwise, after successful replication step and successful --delete-dst-datasets and successful --delete-dst-snapshots steps, if any, delete any selected destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset are also selected and do not have a snapshot or bookmark either (again, only if the existing destination dataset is selected via --{include|exclude}-dataset* policy).
+Never delete excluded dataset subtrees or their ancestors.
-    policy).
-Does not recurse without --recursive.

     For example, if the destination contains datasets h1,d1, and the include/exclude policy selects h1,d1, then check if h1,d1 can be